Polish and Hungarian foreign ministers clash over Orbán's remarks on frozen Russian assets

 Advertisement:

-After that, Sikorski shared this post, commenting that "Viktor has earned his Order of Lenin".
+Sikorski retweeted this with the comment "Viktor has earned his Order of Lenin."

-Szijjártó responded to Sikorski's remark.
-He wrote: "We understand you really want a Russia vs. Europe war!
+Szijjártó responded to Sikorski's remark by tweeting: "We understand you really want a Russia vs. Europe war!
 We will not let ourselves be dragged into your war!!"

 Sikorski replied: "Unless Russia invades again there won't be such a war but we understand that this time you would be on her side."

-Commenting on Orbán's post, Ukrainian Foreign Minister Andrii Sybiha called him "Russia's most valuable frozen asset in Europe".
+Commenting on Orbán's tweet, Ukrainian Foreign Minister Andrii Sybiha called him "Russia's most valuable frozen asset in Europe".

 Support Ukrainska Pravda on Patreon!